 Following the overview presentations, I will need a one-page description of the resources you will be using to solve this problem, and your choice of at least two approaches to the problem.
 Be sure to specify what input and output you expect from your approaches.

-Near the end of the semester, you will turn in a rough-draft of your project paper.
-I recommend using LaTeX to write your paper, it is an extremely powerful editor, and is used to format many scientific papers.
+Near the end of the semester, you will turn in a rough-draft of your project.

-Your paper should follow the guidelines below in the Final Paper section.
-I don’t expect everything to be complete at this point, but you should have substantial progress to write about beyond your previous submissions and be formatting your work as a full paper.
+Your notebook should follow the guidelines below in the Final Notebook section.
+I don’t expect everything to be complete at this point, but you should have substantial progress to write about beyond your previous submissions and be formatting your work as a full notebook.

-The rough draft is due right before Thanksgiving break.
-I will provide feedback to you before our first class after the break so that you have an opportunity to revise your work before the final period.
+The rough draft is due right after Thanksgiving break.
+I will provide feedback to you before our last class so that you have an opportunity to revise your work before the final period.

-Your final paper must be at least 12 pages.
-Your paper should be readable by a layperson who is not familiar with your models but has a basic understanding of computer science and mathematics; essentially, write the paper for yourself before you took this class, based on the prereqs of Calculus and Foundation of CSCI.
+Your final notebook must be include substantial writing about your topic.
+Your notebook should be well-organized including headers and Markdown blocks to denote the different sections of your analysis.
+Your notebook should be readable by a layperson who is not familiar with your models but has a basic understanding of computer science and mathematics; essentially, write the notebook for yourself before you took this class, based on the prereqs of Calculus and Foundation of CSCI.
 You should include the following sections

 Be sure to make good use of figures and graphs to demonstrate your results, use proper grammar and spelling, and use proper citations.